JM de Guzman: Personal life

 De Guzman is a cousin of fellow singer Klarisse de Guzman, first runner-up of The Voice of the Philippines (season 1).

 In late 2013 to 2014, De Guzman underwent rehab due to drug abuse and entered a rehab facility for 17 months.
 Prior to that, he was in a relationship with actress Jessy Mendiola for 2 years.
 They broke up some time in 2013 citing De Guzman's drug abuse as the main contributor of the break-up.
 The premature cancellation of his show Angelito: Ang Bagong Yugto was said to be caused by De Guzman's eventual erratic behavior on set.
 His supposed portrayal of Pedro Calungsod for the 2013 Metro Manila Film Festival entry film Pedro Calungsod: Batang Martir was also cancelled and was replaced by actor Rocco Nacino to take on the titular role.

 In late 2014, after De Guzman's completion of his rehabilitation and a hiatus for over a year, he made a showbiz comeback and rekindled his relationship with Mendiola which lasted for 5 months before breaking up for the second time.
 His reported problematic attitude on the set of the 2015 Metro Manila Film Festival entry Walang Forever led to his replacement in the movie by actor Jericho Rosales.

 In 2015, after a series of disturbing and cryptic messages posted on his Instagram account, De Guzman later apologized and stated via Instagram post that Mendiola was not the reason for their second breakup nor she and station ABS-CBN would be blamed for his recent actions and behavior.
 He further claimed that he has been recently struggling with anxiety attacks, depression and bipolar disorder.

+Barbie Imperial experienced a breakup with her former boyfriend, De Guzman.
+In May 2024, De Guzman and Donnalyn Bartolome officially confirmed they were “exclusively dating.”